LakshyaV/product-rec/README.md

 ### Current Cart Analysis
 - **Word2Vec Model**:
   - **Description**: Word2Vec is a neural network-based model that transforms items into vector representations.
 These vectors capture semantic relationships between items, allowing the model to find similar products by measuring vector similarity.
   - **How It Works**: Trains on item descriptions or attributes to generate dense vector embeddings.
-Similar items are identified by comparing vector distances in the embedding space, enabling the recommendation of products with analogous features.
+Similar items are identified by comparing vector distances in the embedding space and semantic relationships, enabling the recommendation of products with analogous features.

 ### Item Set Discovery
 - **FP-Growth Algorithm**: